 What foods to eat for a Mediterranean Type diet

 There is rarely a Mediterranean table without jugs of fresh water and bowls of delicious bread.

 Numerous research studies show that drinking adequate amounts of water aids health and well-being as well as promoting weight loss.

-In addition, the dinner table will include a selection of bread including whole grain varieties.
-The bread is usually eaten plain or dipped in olive oil rather than eaten with fattening margarine or butter.
+In addition, the dinner table includes a selection of bread including whole grain varieties.
+The bread is usually eaten plain or dipped in olive oil rather than with fattening margarine or butter.